PyO3/pyo3/README.md

 Example library with python bindings:

 The following two files will build with `cargo build`, and will generate a python-compatible library.
-On Mac OS, you will need to rename the output from \*.dylib to \*.so.
+On macOS, you will need to rename the output from \*.dylib to \*.so.
 On Windows, you will need to rename the output from \*.dll to \*.pyd.

 **`Cargo.toml`:**